kstenschke/doShell/README.md

 * Automation of simulated user control of (foremost) web browser and terminal operations
-* Built-in shorthands and commands to ease various operations that are overly complicated or simply not easily memorable in plain shell script (string-manipulation in variables, files and clipboard; randomization etc.)
+* Built-in shorthands and commands to ease operations that are overly complicated or not easily memorable in plain shell script (string-manipulation in variables, files and clipboard; randomization etc.)
 * Commands for easily using GUI dialogs from within scripts
 * Options that aren't available identically on linux and mac are solved by the